-Table 7- Grade 12 Students' Awareness and Utilization of School Counseling Services

 Findings reveal that Grade 12 students at a medical school in Davao City, Inc. utilize school counseling services to varying extents, shaped by their awareness and personal experiences.
 First, Aware But Never Availed Counseling Services shows that while some students know about the services, they choose to rely on personal coping strategies or support from friends and teachers instead.
 Second, Aware and Utilized Counseling Services Occasionally reflects students who have accessed counseling mainly for academic or career guidance, particularly during key decision-making points.
 Finally, Not Aware and Never Availed Counseling Services highlights how lack of effective promotion contributes to students remaining unaware of available support.
 These findings underscore the importance of increasing visibility and approachability of counseling services to enhance student engagement..

 3.2.3 Students’ Recommendations for Improvement of the accessibility and effectiveness of School Counseling Services at a medical school in Davao City

+Table 8.
+Students’ Recommendations for Improvement of the accessibility and effectiveness of School Counseling Services